kelpbot-forest/kelp-strategies/CONTRIBUTION_GUIDE.md

 1. Your strategy must be written in Go and compilable as an integrated component of a Kelp build
 2. Your strategy must be deployable; it must successfully place orders on the Stellar network
-3. Your strategy must not modify the core Kelp code in such as way your build could not run the out-of-the-box strategies.
+3. Your strategy must not modify the core Kelp code in such a way that your build could not run the out-of-the-box strategies.
 This is to ensure that others who use your strategy can integrate it with the rest of their Kelp build.
 4. You must provide detailed documentation of your strategy.
 This should include: